freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-greetings-in-your-first-day-at-the-office/how-do-you-like.md

 When you want to ask someone for their opinion or feelings about something, especially a place or an experience, you can use the phrase `How do you like`.

-Maria is asking Tom about his feelings or impressions of California.
+Maria is asking Tom about his impressions of California.

 # --fillInTheBlank--